poissonconsulting/bbousims/README.md

 the end of each year, in that order.

-Initial population abundance for each stage is determined from the initial number of adult females (set by the user) and the calculated stable stage distribution (see output of `bbs_demographic_summary()` for details).
+Initial population abundance for each stage is determined from the initial number of adult females set by the user and the calculated stable stage distribution (see `bbs_demographic_summary()` for details).
 Population abundance for male stages are based on user-provided sex ratios.

 ``` r
 set.seed(1)